bpaauwe/udi-darksky-poly/README.md

 - Location : latitude and longitude of the location to query the data for. ex: 42.3601,-71.0589

+- Forecast Days : The number of days of forecast data to track.

 - Units    : 'si' or 'us' request data in this units format.

 - Elevation : The elevation, in meters, of the location.